jiaopingchen/ECE-884-group6/README.md

 CNN + Oversample + Data augmentation | 84.58%
 Inception-ResNet v2 + Oversample + Data augmentation | 90.71%

 The results shown above is anti-intuitive since performance of both `CNN` and `Inception-ResNet v2` decrease as we applied several conventional techniques to resolve unbalancing and limited sample size issues.
 The reason for this disappointing result is likely due to the bias of oversampled training set, based on which augmented images were generated.
-Such bias could be circumvented in **Oversampling** step by choosing more rigorous technique such as Synthetic Minority Oversampling Technique (SMOTE) and in **Data augmentation** step by increasing number of augmented images or using state-of-the-art algorithms such as GAN and WeMix[1].
+Such bias could be circumvented in **Oversampling** step by choosing more rigorous technique such as Synthetic Minority Oversampling Technique (SMOTE) and in **Data augmentation** step by increasing number of augmented images or using state-of-the-art algorithms such as [GAN](https://doi.org/10.1016/j.neucom.2018.09.013)[3] and [WeMix](https://arxiv.org/abs/2010.01267)[4].

 ## 1.4 Analysis of _DeepWeed_
 ### 1.4.1 Exploratory analysis